Generic selectors

 Our journey so far

-More detail about our work to date and our priorities going forward can be found in The Star Remediation Summary of 12 July 2024.
+More detail about our work to date and our priorities going forward can be found in The Star Remediation Update December 2024.

 Some key transformation initiatives to date: